 • This update corresponds to the addition of the June quarter 2024 and the complete 2023-24 financial year survey.

 • An issue was detected in the 2023-24 collection which resulted in incomplete incentives data for people who did not want to work.
-This issue only relates to 2023-24 data and does not affect other data for this population group or data for other groups.
-No imputation was needed for the June 2024 quarter.
-For the financial year 2023-24, this issue has been addressed using imputation based on 2022-23 data.
-The ABS will review this imputation approach when 2024-25 data becomes available.
+This issue only relates to the 2023-24 data and does not affect other data for this population group or data for other groups.
+The issue was fixed in the month of March 2024, with complete incentives data collected for the whole June quarter 2024.

 • Weights and replicate weights have been rebenchmarked to November 2023 Labour Force Survey (both financial year and quarterly weights).
 These revisions incorporate the final rebasing of ERP to the results of the 2021 Census.